Wasserstein Gradient Flows for Scalable and Regularized Barycenter Computation: Wasserstein Barycenters as Gradient Flows

 \subsection{Convergence}

-One of the difficulties in analyzing the gradient flow of the functional in equation~\ref{eq:WassersteinBarycenterFunctional} comes from the fact that $P \mapsto \mathbb{W}_{p}(P,Q)^{p}$ is not geodesically convex in $\mathcal{P}_{p,ac}(\Omega)$~\cite[Section 4.4]{santambrogio2017euclidean}.
-As a result, we are minimizing a non-convex functional.
-Henceforth, we focus on $p=2$, as this is the setting where most results are available. \textbf{Explicit constants and proofs are available in Section 4 in the Appendix}.
+One of the difficulties in analyzing the gradient flow of the barycenter functional comes from the fact that $P \mapsto \mathbb{W}_{2}(P,Q)^{2}$ is not geodesically convex in $\mathcal{P}_{2}(\Omega)$~\cite[Section 4.4]{santambrogio2017euclidean}.
+As a result, we are minimizing a non-convex functional. \textbf{Explicit constants and proofs are available in Appendix~\ref{appx:proof}}.
+Our analysis relies on a measure-theoretic version of the \gls{pl} inequality~\citep{polyak1964gradient,karimi2016linear},